wp-plugins/docxpresso/readme.txt

 Moreover you may also create your own forms or even export your **charts**.

-This plugin is a spin-off of our [Docxpresso API](http://www.docxpresso.com "Generate dynamically all your documents online") library designed to generate all kind of dynamical documents on your web server (PDF, Word, ODT, RTF) that is free for non-commercial use.
+This plugin is a spin-off of our [Docxpresso API](http://www.docxpresso.com "Generate dynamically all your documents online") library designed to generate all kind of dynamical documents on your web server (PDF, Word, ODT, RTF).
+The API is free for non-commercial use.

 = How to use it =